 Please accept our apologies that this incident occurred.
-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.
+NBOME is committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+NBOME continually evaluates and modifies its practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, 7 am to 7 pm Mountain (excluding public holidays).
+If you have any further questions regarding this incident, plea ase call our dedicated and confidential toll-free response line that we have set up to respond to questions at professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available Sincerely,